Viktor-Beniukh/blog-articles-api-test-task/README.md

 - Create docker image: `docker-compose build`
 - Run docker app: `docker-compose up` or `docker-compose up -d` (to work in this terminal)
-- Create schedule for running sync in DB
+- Create schedule for running sync in DB (django-celery-beat is used to set the periodicity of tasks via admin panel.)

 ## Getting access